lyuxinxx/CS110_Shooting_Game/README.md

     * Example:
 ### Software Lead - Runzhuo Chi

-Worked as integration specialist by helping organize the code for the main game into the proper MVC format, which allowed all portions of the code to be run from a single file.
-He worked very closely with the back end to develop the high-score database functionality, as well as establish the win- and fail-states for the main game.
-He also lead the implementation of the ‘sprite’ and ‘group’ classes of pygame into the back end code.
+Worked as integration specialist by helping organize the code for the main game into the proper format, which allowed all portions of the code to be run from a single file.
+Work very closely with the back end to develop the classes functionality, as well as establish the win- and fail-states for the main game.
+She also lead the implementation of the ‘sprite’ and ‘group’ classes of pygame into the back end code.

 ### Front End Specialist - Jinhua Xie